surma/surma.dev/content/things/ditherpunk.md

 ### Blue noise

 Both white noise and Bayer dithering have drawbacks, of course.
 Bayer dithering, for example, is very structured and will look quite repetitive, especially at lower levels.
 White noise is random, meaning that there will be clusters of bright pixels and voids of darker pixels.
-This can be made more obvious by squinting or, if that is too much work for you, through blurring  algorithmically.
+This can be made more obvious by squinting or, if that is too much work for you, through blurring the threshold map algorithmically.
 These clusters and voids are affecting the output of the dithering process as well, as details in darker areas will not get accurately represented if they fall into one of the cluster or brighter areas fall into a void.

 <figure>
   <img loading="lazy" width="256" height="128" src="./whitenoiseblur.png" class="pixelated">